 Former Senator Daniel Patrick Moynihan (D-NY), a man of great intellect, warned, “The issue of welfare is not what it costs those who provide it, but what it costs those who receive it.”

-Democrats understand these principles, but they are “inconvenient truths” when it comes to co-opting constituencies.
+Today’s Democrats understand these principles, and have institutionalized these “inconvenient truths” in order to co-opting constituencies.

 Pro Deo et Constitutione – Libertas aut Mors